vikingdata/articles/databases/snowflake/techniques/Events_Python_snowflake.md

     - Show SQL and UDF examples.
   - Tying it together
     - Run the UDF so it errors out.
-    - Look at execptions table.
+    - Look at exceptions table.
     - Look at events table.

 #  python basics